ghazalraf/Local-RAG/README.md

 This project lets you run a local Retrieval-Augmented Generation (RAG) application using Langchain and Ollama.
 Alternatively, if you have Docker installed, you can create a simple local RAG/GenAI chat by following these instructions: https://github.com/open-webui/open-webui (You can still use Ollama for running local, open-source LLMS).

+For better LLM results, you may also use Open AI API.
+Reference Alejandro-AO's repo that was the inspiration for this project: https://github.com/alejandro-ao/ask-multiple-pdfs

 ## Setup Instructions
 ### 1. ✅ Install Ollama